-Vaping: Know the truth, a national youth vaping prevention curriculum developed as part of Truth Initiative’s nationally recognized youth anti-vaping truth® campaign, gives young people the facts about e-cigarette use and provides resources to quit with This is Quitting, a first-of-its-kind text message program that is already helping nearly 250,000 young people.
+Vaping: Know the truth, a national youth vaping prevention curriculum developed as part of Truth Initiative’s nationally recognized youth anti-vaping truth® campaign, gives young people the facts about e-cigarette use and provides resources to quit with This is Quitting, a first-of-its-kind text message program that is already helping more than 300,000 young people.
 Vaping: Know the truth, which Truth Initiative and Kaiser Permanente launched in collaboration with the American Heart Association, is available to schools and the public at large at no cost through the leading social impact education innovator, EVERFI.

 The curriculum, which offers a modern approach to guide teachers and educate America’s youth about the dangers associated with e-cigarette use and vaping, is meeting an urgent need.
 Here’s why.

 Many young people did not know the health risks of e-cigarettes when they started using them.
 In fact, a majority of youth e-cigarette users think they vaped only flavoring, not nicotine, the last time they used a product.

 The health risks of vaping – youth exposure to nicotine can harm brain development, alter nerve cell functioning and make adolescent brains more susceptible to other addictive drugs – have also intensified during the COVID-19 pandemic.
 Research published in the Journal of Adolescent Health shows that young people who reported ever using e-cigarettes were up to five times more likely to test positive for COVID-19 compared to those who had never vaped.